IR POLICY

 Policy on Constructive Dialogue with Shareholders, etc.

-The business planning management division is in charge of investor relations under the supervision of the director in charge of the division.
-While the division manager and the director in charge of the division generally engage in dialogue with shareholders, the lead independent outside director will actively join the dialogue if deemed especially necessary.
+The business planning department is in charge of investor relations under the supervision of the executive officer in charge of the business planning division.
+While the President and Representative Director and the executive officer in charge of the business planning division generally engage in dialogue with shareholders, the lead independent outside director will actively join the dialogue if deemed especially necessary.

 2. System to assist dialogue

-To provide accurate information based on the interests of shareholders from a mid- to long-term perspective, the finance/accounting division and the legal division, in coordination with the business planning management division, assist the dialogue.
+To provide accurate information based on the interests of shareholders from a mid- to long-term perspective, the finance department and the legal department, in coordination with the business planning department, assist the dialogue.

 3. Initiatives to enhance dialogue